-The CrowdStrike Incident: Proof Critical Infrastructure is not Prepared for Real Cyber Threats
+CrowdStrike Incident: Proof Critical Infrastructure is not Prepared for Real Cyber Threats

-CrowdStrike Attack Breakdown: Why U.S. Critical Infrastructure Remains Vulnerable
+The Crowdstrike Incident: Why U.S. Critical Infrastructure Remains Vulnerable

 Introduction

-After my third trip to LAX in a single day to drop off a friend battling endless flight delays and cancellations due to the global CrowdStrike outage, my mind began to wander.
+After my third trip to LAX in a single day to drop off a friend battling endless flight delays and cancellations due to the global Crowdstrike Incident, my mind began to wander.
 First, will my repeated treks through LAX’s notorious traffic to save my friend cab fare earn me some angelic wings in the afterlife?
 And second, how would the world respond to a genuine coordinated attack on our critical infrastructure?
 The latter question weighs heavily, especially after navigating the chaos sparked by a mere software outage.

 Table of Contents